prebid/prebid.github.io/prebid-mobile/modules/modules-overview.md

 # Prebid Mobile Modules Overview

-The design of Prebid Mobile is to provide a lightweight SDK with minimal logic, leveraging Prebid Server to handle requets for demand and a much logic as possible as far as auction dynamics go.
-Keeping with the spirit of this design principle, Prebid Mobile supoprts a modular architecture to add in new features sets, that can potentially bload the size of Prebid SDK, into components publishers can select to build when assybmling their apps.
-Modularity follows the approach used across the Prebid suite of products (Prebid JS and Prebid Server) to help reduce the overall size of the prebid library / package.
+The design of Prebid Mobile is to provide a lightweight SDK with minimal logic, leveraging Prebid Server to handle requests for demand and a much logic as possible as far as auction dynamics go.
+Keeping with the spirit of this design principle, Prebid Mobile supports a modular architecture to add in new feature sets, that can potentially load the size of Prebid SDK, into components publishers can select to build when assembling their apps.
+Modularity follows the approach used across the Prebid suite of products (Prebid JS and Prebid Server) to help reduce the overall size of the prebid library/package.

-This page will serve as the central location to link all modular packages, descipriptions and resource for modular links.
+This page will serve as the central location to link all modular packages, descriptions, and resources for modular links.

 ## Benefits and Features

-Some of the benefits to the modular achitecture are the following:
+Some of the benefits to the modular architecture are the following:

 -   Allows the ability to customize the Prebid SDK to the developer needs
--   Allows for reduced size of Prebid SDK, adding only modules need
+-   Allows for the reduced size of Prebid SDK, adding only modules need
--   Allows for community to add custom and / or 3rd party code without adding code to the core of Prebid SDK
+-   Allows for the community to add custom and/or 3rd party code without adding code to the core of Prebid SDK
--   Reduces size of Prebid SDK
+-   Reduces the size of Prebid SDK

 ## How It Works